Invenio-Solutions/InvenioRunBook/docs/Java/JavaTesting.md

 - Expense:  The cost of maintenance for Java frameworks is relatively low.

 ## Java Testing Frameworks
-There ae different Java Testing Frameworks available for QA testers.
-Some of the best Java Testing Frameworks:
+There are different Java Testing Frameworks available for QA testers.
+Some of the Testing Frameworks that we use in Invenio are:
 - ### **JUnit**

     JUnit is one of the popular Java unit testing frameworks.
 The unit test is used in a path function or for testing a small piece of code.
 It plays a vital role in test-driven development and is a part of the collective unit test frameworks called xUnit.